canonical/sqlair/README.md

 SQLair is a package for Go that acts as a compatibility layer between Go and SQL databases.
 It allows for easy mapping between Go objects and query arguments and results.

 SQLair allows you to write SQL with SQLair input/output expressions included where mapping is needed.
 These expressions indicate the Go objects to map the database arguments/results into.
-SQLair is not an ORM and will leave all parts of the query outside of the expressions untouched.
+SQLair is not an ORM.
+It leaves all parts of the query outside of the expressions untouched.

 The API can be found at [pkg.go.dev](https://pkg.go.dev/github.com/canonical/sqlair).

 A demo can be found at [demo/demo.go](demo/demo.go).

-There will also soon be a full tutorial but that is currently a work in progress.
 ### Motivation
-When writing an SQL query with `database/sql` in Go there are multiple points of redundancy/failure:
+When writing an SQL query with the standard Go database library, `database/sql`, there are multiple points of redundancy/failure:

 - The order of the columns in the query must match the order of columns in `Scan`
 - The columns from the query must be manually matched to their destinations
 - If the columns needed changeing, all queries must be changed

+SQLair exapnds the SQL syntax with input and output expressions which indicate parts of the query that corrospond to Go objects.

 For example, when selecting a particular `Person` from a database, instead of the query:
 ```SQL